awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
 Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

-The Python platform defines options in the `aws:elasticbeanstalk:environment:proxy:staticfiles` and `aws:elasticbeanstalk:container:python` namespaces\.
+The Python platform defines options in the `aws:elasticbeanstalk:environment:proxy`, `aws:elasticbeanstalk:environment:proxy:staticfiles`, and `aws:elasticbeanstalk:container:python` namespaces\.

-The following example configuration file specifies configuration option settings to create an environment property named `DJANGO_SETTINGS_MODULE`, two static files options that map a directory named `statichtml` to the path `/html` and a directory named `staticimages` to the path `/images`, and additional settings in the `[aws:elasticbeanstalk:container:python](command-options-specific.md#command-options-python)` namespace\.
+The following example configuration file specifies configuration option settings to create an environment property named `DJANGO_SETTINGS_MODULE`, choose the Apache proxy server, specify two static files options that map a directory named `statichtml` to the path `/html` and a directory named `staticimages` to the path `/images`, and specify additional settings in the `[aws:elasticbeanstalk:container:python](command-options-specific.md#command-options-python)` namespace\.
 This namespace contains options that let you specify the location of the WSGI script in your source code, and the number of threads and processes to run in WSGI\.

 ```
 option_settings:
   aws:elasticbeanstalk:application:environment:
     DJANGO_SETTINGS_MODULE: production.settings
+  aws:elasticbeanstalk:environment:proxy:
+    ProxyServer: apache
   aws:elasticbeanstalk:environment:proxy:staticfiles:
     /html: statichtml
     /images: staticimages